-Bognor Regis – Beaches can produce decent fish with dogfish, pouting and Dover sole providing good catches and the chances of something more desirable such as a large bass (when the surf is running) thornback ray or smooth-hound in calmer seas.
-Two hook rigs with size 4 – 6 hooks baited with ragworm will catch the sole, while stepping the hooks up to size 1/0 would be better for the dogfish and pouting.
-Peeler crab will get the smooth-hound, whereas mackerel fillets or sandeel fished at range will provide the best chances of hooking a ray.
+Bognor Regis – The beaches here can produce decent fish with dogfish, pouting and Dover sole providing good catches and the chances of something more desirable such as a large bass (when the surf is running) thornback ray or smooth-hound in calmer seas.
+Two hook rigs with size 4 – 6 hooks baited with ragworm will catch the sole, while stepping the hooks up to size 1/0 is better for the dogfish and pouting.
+Peeler crab will catch the smooth-hound, whereas mackerel fillets or sandeel fished at range will provide the best chances of hooking a ray.
 The pier at Bognor Regis can also produce a wide range of species such as mackerel, bass, black bream, pouting and Dover sole, as well as whiting and cod in the winter months.
 Two hours either side of high tide is the best time to fish this venue.
 View this area on Google Maps here.

-Selsey Bill and Selsey Beaches – Selsey is a great area for sea fishing.
-Selsey Bill is a headland jutting out into the English Channel.
-Can be good to lure fish with plugs or spin for bass at this point.
-Bottom fishing can potentially produce big cod in the winter.
+Selsey Bill and Selsey Beaches – Selsey Bill is a headland jutting out into the English Channel which can produce great fishing.
+Bass can be caught on spinners and plugs and baits presented on the seabed can potentially produce bass in the summer and good cod in the winter.
 However, tidal flow can be fierce, to the point that keeping a bait on the seabed is difficult or even impossible.
-Selsey East and West beaches are either side of the Bill.
-In summer large smooth-hound are a real possibility in the summer to peeler crab and hardback crab baits.
+Selsey East and West beaches are either side of Selsey Bill.
+In the summer large smooth-hound are a real possibility to peeler crab and hardback crab baits.
 Bass can also be caught by casting peeler crab or ragworm baits cast just behind the breakers.
 Dover sole can be caught to worm baits mounted to small hooks fished on the bottom and dogfish, flounder and pouting can be caught most of the year round.
 Whiting and big cod turn up in the winter to the usual lugworm, frozen peeler crab, mussel and squid baits.
 Certain areas of these beaches can be snaggy and masses of weed can present a problem in certain conditions.
 View this area on Google Maps here.

-Milford Shingle Bank and Hurst Castle – Can be good for various species of ray to sandeel baits fished at long range.
-Dogfish, pouting, brill and black bream are also found here and whiting and potentially big cod can also be caught from this mark in the winter.
+Milford Shingle Bank and Hurst Castle – This area can produce smooth-hound, dogfish, pouting, brill and black bream in the summer and cod and whiting in the winter.
 Hurst Castle is a venue that allows short to medium range casts to find deep water.
-This means that in winter big cod are within range with large 4/0 – 6/0 hooks on a pennel baited with a whole squid or large black lugworm being in with the chance of catching a very big fish.
-Other times of the year can see big wrasse and pollock from the rocky areas, and there is also large bass around here.
-However, be aware that in big tides and certain conditions the tidal flow can be absolutely ferocious and fishing is often very difficult or at times impossible.
+This means that in the winter good cod are within range with large 4/0 – 6/0 hooks on a pennel baited with a whole squid or large black lugworm being in with the chance of catching a big fish.
+Other times of the year can see good wrasse and pollock from the rocky areas, and there is also large bass around here.
+However, be aware that in big tides and certain conditions the tidal flow can be very strong indeed and fishing is often very difficult or at times impossible.
 View this area on Google Maps here.

-Dancing Ledge, Dorset – This is a good mark which lends itself to light gear – bass or spinning rods – and float fishing or spinning.
+Dancing Ledge, Dorset – This is a good mark that lends itself to light gear – bass or spinning rods – and float fishing or spinning.
 Spinners will produce some mackerel and garfish over the summer with decent pollock also providing sport.
 Float fished mackerel strip or ragworm will also catch wrasse which are plentiful around here.
-Steep descent to this mark and a long walk so be aware of this before setting off.
+There is a steep descent to this mark and a long walk so be aware of this before setting off.
 Bass also caught from around here and reports of rays, but the seabed is extremely snaggy indeed so many anglers stick to spinning or float fishing to avoid the tackle losses which will be inevitable if presenting baits on the seabed.
 Once the sun begins to set a strong 6/0 – 8/0 baited with a mackerel flapper or squid/cuttlefish could tempt a decent sized conger eel, but the unforgiving snags of the seabed need to be taken into account so strong beachcasters and multipliers should be used if this species is targeted, and rotten bottoms incorporated into rigs.
 View this area on Google Maps here.

 Portland Bill – Portland Bill is a rocky headland that makes up the most southerly point of Dorset.
-It is extremely rocky and snaggy ground that provides some excellent fishing.
-Pulpit Rock is a popular fishing mark towards the end of the headland, and there are also rock ledges which are also popular fishing marks.
-A wide range of species can be caught from the Portland Bill area: there are very good wrasse caught to worm and crab baits (try floatfishing or freelining down a rock ledge) as well as bass and pollock to baits and spinners and other species such as a bream and garfish.
-Large conger can also be found in the rocks and heavy fishing gear and mackerel flappers, herring or squid could tempt a large specimen.
-The British record shore caught wrasse was caught here – a massive specimen of 9lb 1oz in 1998.
-The tidal flow can also be strong and make fishing difficult in certain conditions, and many fishing marks can involve having to haul fish a long way up from the sea so think about how large fish will be landed (and ensure it is safe to do so).
+It is made up of extremely rocky and snaggy ground that provides some excellent fishing.
+Pulpit Rock is a popular fishing mark towards the end of the headland, and there are also rock ledges that are also good fishing marks.
+Very good wrasse can be caught from these areas to worm and crab baits (try presenting a float fished bait down the rock ledges) as well as bass and pollock to baits and spinners and other species such as a bream and garfish.
+Large conger eels can also be found in the rocks and heavy fishing gear and mackerel flappers, herring or squid could tempt a large specimen.
+The British record shore caught wrasse of 9lb 1oz in was caught here in 1998.
+The tidal flow can also be strong and make fishing difficult in certain conditions, and many fishing marks can involve having to haul fish a long way up from the sea so anglers should think about how large fish will be landed (and ensure it is safe to do so).
 Be aware that the nature of this mark means that access can be difficult and that bad weather and rough seas make this mark too dangerous to fish.
 View this area on Google Maps here.

-Teignmouth – Mouth of the River Teign is known to produce good bass catches.
-Sandeel, peeler crab and ragworm are the top baits to use.
+Teignmouth – The mouth of the River Teign is known to produce good bass catches to sandeel, peeler crab and ragworm baits.
 It is a bass nursery area but bass can still be legally caught from the shore.
 Anglers, however, return all bass in order to protect numbers and allow the nursery area to maintain stocks.
 Mackerel, scad and garfish can all also be caught here on spinners, daylights and feathers, as well as on float fished baits.
 Mullet are also a possibility here when the weather is calm.
-Absolutely excellent flounder fishing here with specimen sized fish caught (national flounder competition also takes place here).
-Flounder can be caught on ragworm and lugworm but peeler crab is the top bait for them here.
-They travel far up the river and big flounder can be caught surprisingly far along the river, and it is no surprise to pick up decent bass quite far inland as well.
+Very good flounder fishing can be had here with specimen sized fish caught.
+The flounder will go for ragworm and lugworm baits but peeler crab is the top bait for this species here.
+Good flounder and bass catches can be taken surprisingly far inland up the river.
 View this area on Google Maps here.